g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p3.md

 }
 ```

 This can either print out `Hello` or `World!`.
-Now its upto you to try adding a blocking call by making one of the goroutines sleep for a while and explore all the combinations.
+Now its upto you, to try adding a blocking call by making one of the goroutines sleep for a while and explore all the combinations.

-Let's try adding a default case and see that it does something interesting.
+Let's try adding a default case and we see that it does something interesting.
 Our `select` statement becomes this:

 ```go
 select {